-Based on the above discussion, we know that the parallel GS algorithm finds the stable matching for a rooted dependency graph and an acyclic dependency graph in $O(n^2 \log n)$ time.
-However, FIND\ROOTS finds the stable matching for a rooted dependency graph and an acyclic dependency graph in $O(n \log n)$ time.
-Thus, the speedup for worst time complexity of FIND\ROOTS to GS algorithm is O(n).
-Both FIND\ROOTS and GS algorithms take n man/woman ranking lists as inputs and every list contains n numbers, each with length of $\log n$ bits.
+Based on the above discussion, we know that the parallel GS algorithm finds the stable matching for a rooted dependency graph and an acyclic dependency graph in $O(n^2logn)$ time.
+However, FIND_ROOTS finds the stable matching for a rooted dependency graph and an acyclic dependency graph in O(nlogn) time.
+Thus, the speedup for worst time complexity of FIND_ROOTS to GS algorithm is O(n).
+Both FIND_ROOTS and GS algorithms take n man/woman ranking lists as inputs and every list contains n numbers, each with length of logn bits (In this paper, all logarithms are in base 2).
 Thus, the needed spaces for both algorithms are the same.
-Table I compares the parallel GS algorithm and the parallel FIND\ROOTS algorithm for finding the stable matching in any rooted dependency graph or acyclic dependency graph with respect to time, the number of PEs and memory space (in bits).
+Table 1 compares the parallel GS algorithm and the parallel FIND_ROOTS algorithm for finding the stable matching in any rooted dependency graph or acyclic dependency graph with respect to time, the number of PEs and memory space (in bits).

 Algorithm Time PEs Space

-GS $O(n^2 \log n)$ n $O(n^2 \log n)$
+GS $O(n^2 log n)$ n $O(n^2 log n)$

-FIND_ROOTS $O(n \log n)$ $n^2$ $O(n^2 \log n)$
+FIND_ROOTS O(nlogn) n^2 $O(n^2 log n)$